Fakparu/Credit_Risk_Analysis/README.md

 ### Summary of results

 In summary, the precision scores for all the models alright.
-I will recommend the use of EasyEnsambleClassifier and BalancedRandomForestClassifiers to predict credit risk, both performed well, provided high scores in predicting credit risk analysis.
+I will recommend the use of EasyEnsambleClassifier and BalancedRandomForestClassifiers to predict credit risk, both performed well, provided high scores on risky loans on the analysi, predicting credit risk.